kennymark/Portfolio/README.md

 ## Personal Portofolio

-> This umpteenths version of my personal website built-with Gatsby and deployed with Netlify
+> The umpteenth version of my personal website built-with Gatsby and deployed with Netlify and Netlify functions for handling contact

 ## Development